jcarver989/aws-lambda4s-example/README.md

 ## Why Should I Use This?

-By cloning this repo, you can get a fully working API using Lambda + API Gateway, that you can run locally in minutes.
+By cloning this repo, you can get a fully working API using Lambda + API Gateway that you can run locally and deploy to AWS using a single command -  in minutes.

 More specifically, this repo gives you::